epiforecasts/cityforecasts/README.md

 Since the Hub now solicits both local level and aggregate (typically state-level) forecasts of the specified target (typically the percent of ED visits due to flu), we will:
 - run each set of local jurisdictions within an aggregate location jointly
-- run each aggregate location (typically state) independently using the aggregate location-level data
+- run each aggregate location (typically state) independently using the aggregate data

 A table of all the locations being solicited is available at the [flu-metrocast hub GitHub](https://github.com/reichlab/flu-metrocast).